Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks: Training Setup

 \section{Training Setup}

 The model is trained offline to predict the \ac{AP} clusters and \ac{UE} powers.
 Next, we explain the structure of the generated dataset and provide details about the training process.

-\subsection{Dataset construction}
+\subsection{Dataset Construction}

-To train and evaluate the learning model, we construct a synthetic dataset that captures diverse cell‑free network configurations and realistic deployment conditions.
-The dataset construction follows four main steps:
+{To train and evaluate the learning model, we construct, based on the model in \sectionname~\ref{sec:model}, a synthetic dataset that captures diverse cell-free network configurations and realistic deployment conditions.} The dataset construction follows four main steps: